alohr/Morserino-32/Software/NOTES.md

 > The other library you will need for version 5.x is ArduinoJson by
 > B. Blanchon (I am suing V. 6.20.1, but newer versions probably work ok).

-## Install Legacy Arduino (1.8.x)

-Install the "Legacy Arduino IDE 1.8.19".
-I have not tried with the current 2.x.x IDE.
+## Install Arduino IDE

+* Legacy Arduino IDE 1.8.19
+* Arduino IDE 2.3.2

+Tested both on MacOS.

 ## Install Heltec Library